chenyn66/UCI-course-search-/README.md

 # UCI-course-search-
+## Description
 A Python program helps check course availability
-Only works for UCI websoc system
-Keep reqeusting for websoc to check certain course availability (e.g. WRITING 39A) and print avaiable course code to consle.
+Only works for UCI websoc system for Fall 2017 now Keep requesting for websoc to check certain course availability (e.g. WRITING 39A) and print available course code to console and optional email notification.
 The program request every 5 seconds
-No Error handling for this version now

-User instructions coming soon...
+Weak Error handling now, please make sure your input follows manual below

+# IMPORTANT READ BEFORE USING
+- For department name, place make sure your input is same as the name appears in the first column of department name menu in https://www.reg.uci.edu/perl/WebSoc
+- To enable email notification, please allow less secure apps for Gmail account you want to use.
+Follow this link to process: https://myaccount.google.com/lesssecureapps
+- More features coming.
+For advice and bug report, feel free to contact me:
+- Email: chenyn66@icloud.com